kubedb/docs/docs/guides/elasticsearch/failover/failover.md

 **Master election.** Master-eligible nodes exchange heartbeats.
 If the active master stops responding (crash, network partition, or graceful shutdown), the remaining master-eligible nodes detect the loss and try to elect a new one — but a candidate only wins with votes from a **majority** of the configured master-eligible nodes.
-With `2` master-eligible nodes (as in this demo), that majority is `2` — so losing *either one* already means no master can be elected until it returns.
-With `3` (the production-recommended minimum), any `2` form a majority, so a single node loss is tolerated.
-Either way, when quorum is lost, cluster-management operations (index creation, shard allocation, settings changes) stall — this is a deliberate safety measure to avoid split-brain, not a bug.
+With `3` master-eligible nodes (as in this demo, the production-recommended minimum), that majority is `2` — so losing a single node still leaves `2` of `3` standing, and a new master is elected almost immediately.
+Losing a **second** node, though, drops you to `1` of `3` — below majority — and no master can be elected until at least one of the lost nodes returns.
+When quorum is lost, cluster-management operations (index creation, shard allocation, settings changes) stall — this is a deliberate safety measure to avoid split-brain, not a bug.
+This is also exactly why an **even** master-eligible count doesn't help: with `2` nodes the majority is still `2`, so losing *either one* already breaks quorum — you get a second copy of cluster state, but no actual fault tolerance.

 **Data node failover.** The active master continuously tracks which data nodes hold in-sync copies of each shard.
 If a data node goes down, any primary shards it held are promoted from one of their in-sync replicas